shtrausslearning/Deep-Learning-Projects/Hummingbird species & gender classification/readme.md

 #### DEFINE TRAINING FUNCTION

-- In this case, we will be looping through all the pretrained <code>head</code> models
+- In this case, we will be looping through all the pretrained <code>head</code> models, as some of them showed better metric performance, compared to the base model

 ```python
 # Pretrained Loaded Model